-I was fighting for identity, admits former aggro surfer
+I was fighting for identity, admits former agro surfer

-“The older couple who adopted me as a baby gave me two things that have defined me,” says Andrew.
+"The older couple who adopted me as a baby gave me two things that have defined me," Andrew says.

 The first gift was a love of surfing that began at four years of age when his adoptive dad first pushed him onto a wave.
-The second was knowing they had chosen him, and thus he says, “I felt special and wanted.”
+The second gift was the knowledge they had chosen him, and thus he says, "I felt special and wanted."

 Despite this secure foundation, Andrew began to aggressively seek recognition in surfing.